Ohjurot/nana-ngx/documentation/roadmap-18.md

 # Nana 1.8 (Nana LTS)

-Nana version 1.8 (LTS - Long Term Support) shall be a (more or less) drop-in replacement for existing code that uses nana.
+Nana version 1.8 (LTS - Long Term Support) shall be a (more or less) drop-in replacement for existing code that uses the original nana.

 ## Progress
 - [x] Migration of the old codebase to the new repository